8 Ways To Respond When Life Dishes Out A Bitch Slap

 Change Facilitator

-Karen Humphries is a Clinical Hypnotherapist, Resource Therapist, Kinesiology Practitioner, Wellness & Business Coach, LEAP, NES + TBM Practitioner, Intuitive Meditation Facilitator, and published author.
+Karen Humphries is a Mental Health Counselor, Hypnotherapist (incl psychotherapy), Resource Therapist, Kinesiology Practitioner, Wellbeing Coach, LEAP, NES + TBM Practitioner, Intuitive Meditation Facilitator, and published author.

 Karen is a self-confessed laughaholic who loves being of service to the world with her humorous and positive approach to life, encouraging people to ‘choose to change and bloom from within.’

-Karen sees the value in bringinh her tribe together for all to flourish.
+Karen sees the value in bringing her tribe together for all to flourish.

 Use COVID Pause To Boost Your Business